vippsas/vipps-invoice-api/README.md

 # Vipps Invoice API

 This repository contains developer resources for the Vipps Invoice API.
-For more information, see [Vipps Regninger](https://www.vipps.no/bedrift/vipps-regninger)
+For more information, see [Vipps Regninger](https://www.vipps.no/bedrift/vipps-regninger).

 **IMPORTANT:** This is a work in progress.
 Input is appreciated, either as issues, PRs, email.
-Pleasde note that the official, stable developer resources for Vipps is still https://vipps.no/developer
+Please note that the official, stable developer resources for Vipps is still https://vipps.no/developer

 Important dates (which _may_ change):
 * Feature-complete version without APIM for test: 10th Aug​